Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Here's how to separate the useful tools from the noise.

-What an Order Block Actually Is
+What Is an Order Block Indicator Actually Detecting?

 Before evaluating any indicator, you need to understand the concept properly.